Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You likely hear quite a bit about breast cancer, prostate cancer and skin caner.
 But head, neck and oral cancer?
 Not so much.

-Robert Steckler, M.D., a surgical oncologist on the medical staff at Baylor Regional Medical Center at Plano, answers a few questions to put you in the know.
+Robert Steckler, M.D., a surgical oncologist on the medical staff at Baylor Scott & White Medical Center – Plano, answers a few questions to put you in the know.

 Q: How common is head, neck and oral cancer?